Bestune Pony: Overview

 In response to the great popularity of the Wuling Hongguang Mini EV electric microcar, the FAW Group prepared a response to this model under its Bestune brand.
 In April 2023, during the Shanghai Auto Show, the premiere of the pre-production Pony model family took place, which announced the serial model ready for sale by being covered with various stickers, decorations and additional panels.
-It officially debuted in September of the same year, distinguished by a styling that extensively reproduces the aesthetics of the competitive Wuling.
+It officially debuted in September 2023 and went into production in May 2024.

 The characteristic, boxy proportions were enriched by a two-tone exterior painting with large headlights and rear lamps, as well as additional oval-shaped strips on the bumpers and doors along with relatively small wheels.
 The car is also equipped with an extensive accessories package, such as a roof rack.
 The passenger cabin has a cool, minimalist design with a dashboard limited to a minimum of indicators and a two-spoke steering wheel.

 Specifications

 The Bestune Pony is a fully electric car.
-It is powered by a 27 HP engine, and there are three LFP battery packs to choose from: 9.4 kWh, 10 kWh or 14 kWh.
-They allow an autonomy of approximately 122 to 170 kilometers on one charge according to the Chinese CLTC measurement cycle.
+It is powered by a 27 hp motor, and there are three LFP battery packs to choose from: 9.4 kWh, 10 kWh or 14 kWh.
+They allow for a range of approximately 122-170 km on one charge according to the Chinese CLTC measurement cycle.

+Desner Y300

+In Italy, it is imported since 2025 and renamed as the Desner Y300, and it is homologated as a heavy quadricycle (L7e).
+It features a 13.9 kWh battery with a range of 170 km (CLTC cycle).
+Its top speed is 90 km/h.
+It is sold in Italy in two versions: the 2-seater Cargo and the 4-seater Family.